UX-UI-Engineering/crm-design/README.md

 # CRM Design
-Implementing the UI of a dribbble project 'CRM Design' for learning purposes
+Implementing the UI of a dribbble project 'CRM Design' for learning purposes.

 Reference: https://dribbble.com/shots/14315259-CRM-design